 The Garnett MARTA station bikes are on Broad Street near the station exit.

 Suggested Use: Bike to nearby Castleberry Hill neighborhood (there’s also bike docks there).
 Or bike south on Peachtree Street (turns into Whitehall Street) to view the historic start to Atlanta’s famous road.
 Note that this area is isolated and not many pedestrian or bike traffic.
 Whitehall ends at the West End neighborhood near the West End MARTA station.

-Bikes are at the north end of the station near York Avenue.
+Bikes are at the north end of the station near Lee Street at York Avenue.